Making robust decisions about New Zealand's water

 One possible solution to the problem is water storage.
 If water could be collected and stored in times of plenty, we’d have reliable access to the water we need in times of need.
 But it’s an expensive solution – water storage facilities are a significant investment, and it’s difficult to justify the immediate costs when the benefits may not be seen for several years.
 Given the inherent uncertainty in predicting climate change impacts, there’s significant scope for over- or underinvestment.
 Too little, and we may run into significant water shortages.
 Too much, and we waste valuable resources that could be invested elsewhere.

 At present, few large investment decisions in New Zealand consider the uncertainty of climate change in their decision-making process.
-This project will introduce a tool – Real Options Analysis (ROA) – to decisions being made about water storage in New Zealand.
+This project is introducing a tool – Real Options Analysis (ROA) – to decisions being made about water storage in New Zealand.
 ROA incorporates ongoing learning into a cost-benefit analysis, placing explicit value on flexibility – making investment as efficient as possible and adaptable to a range of climate futures.

-We’ll test the effectiveness of this decision-making process at a site in Canterbury, which is already experiencing extreme pressure on its water resources.
+We’re testing the effectiveness of this decision-making process at a site in Canterbury, which is already experiencing extreme pressure on its water resources.
 The primary aim of this project, however, is to apply ROA in a way that can be replicated all over the country.
 In this way, our research is of direct relevance to local authorities, farmers, investors and any decision makers considering large, irreversible investment that may be affected by a changing climate.
 It will allow us to make informed decisions, and to adapt – in cost-effective ways – to an uncertain future.

 Research and findings: